enpifa/enricpiferrer/README.md

 ## Missing pieces

-Routing: add `react-router-dom` to project to be able to navigate between screens Login/Register
+Routing: add `react-router-dom` to project to be able to navigate between screens.

+Login/Register: probably add express, jwt.